satim-co/PolSARpro/README.md

 export PYTHONPATH="${PYTHONPATH}:/mypath/to/polsarpo/source"
 ```
 - To check that the module is working, `pytest` can be run from the `eo_tools` directory.
 All tests should pass.
-- Note: with this installation method, the visualization using TiTiler cannot be used.

 ## To run the docker container without VSCode (untested)